What Are B Vitamins and Why Are They Important

 Healthy red blood cells are essential since they carry oxygen throughout your body and the micronutrients necessary to keep your organs functioning normally.

-While all B vitamins are essential for our overall health, there are specific B vitamins for hair growth.
+While all B-vitamins are essential for our overall health, there are specific ones for healthy hair growth.

 Vitamin B7, often known as biotin, aids in the body’s ability to obtain nutrients and energy from carbohydrates, proteins, and lipids.

 In addition, it also boosts the formation of keratin in hair and can accelerate follicle growth.

 However, biotin is not kept in the body for very long.

 To be effective, you’ll need more food rich in biotin, such as legumes, egg yolks, nuts and seeds, liver, etc.

 The best way to have sustainable biotin in your body is through a supplement.